Investigating

 What the Pipeline Found

-Two contact events are now established beyond reasonable scholarly dispute.
-The Norse settlement at L'Anse aux Meadows, Newfoundland, dendrochronologically dated to 1021 CE, is the only universally accepted pre-Columbian European contact site in the Americas, confirmed by unambiguous Norse artifacts and validated by its correspondence with the Vinland Sagas - oral traditions that were dismissed as mythology for centuries before archaeology vindicated them.
-Separately, pre-Columbian contact between Polynesian and South American peoples is confirmed by three fully independent evidentiary streams: the South American origin of the sweet potato widespread in pre-contact Polynesia, the Quechua-Polynesian linguistic cognate ('kumar'/'kumara'), and a 2020 genomic study in Nature confirming genetic admixture dated to approximately 1200 CE.
-These are not fringe claims - they are mainstream science.
+Two contact events are now confirmed beyond reasonable scholarly dispute.
+The Norse settlement at L'Anse aux Meadows, Newfoundland, dendrochronologically dated to 1021 CE, is the only pre-Columbian European contact site in the Americas with unambiguous physical, textual, and chronometric corroboration.
+More surprisingly, pre-Columbian contact between Polynesian voyagers and Native Americans from the region of modern Colombia is confirmed by three fully independent evidentiary streams: the genetic admixture signal documented in a landmark 2020 Nature genomic study, the botanical transfer of the sweet potato from South America across the Pacific, and the linguistic cognate between Quechua 'kumar' and Polynesian 'kumara.'
+These are not contested findings at the frontier of knowledge - they are settled science that has already reshaped the mainstream.

 The Debate